ISISComputingGroup/ibex_developers_manual/working_with_git_and_github/Adding-new-modules.md

     git push origin vendor
     git push --tags

-Now you need to go back to master and merge in new version of vendor code
+Now you need to go back to your ticket branch and merge in new version of vendor code

-    git checkout master
+    git checkout TicketXXX_
     git pull
     git merge vendor_1_12

 And resolve conflicts before committing